axiom-data-science/portal-docs/DataMap.rst

 More details about how to explore, visualize, analyze, and download these data can found on the pages that follow.

 ..
-Overview of Hex Binned Data
+Overview of Near-Real Time Data
 .. ---------------------------

 ..
 Overview of Model Data